Income Tax Calculator

 How is self-employment income taxed differently?

-Self-employed individuals pay both the employee and employer portions of CPP (totalling 11.9% on pensionable earnings), making their CPP bill roughly double that of an employee.
+11.9% total CPP rate (double the employee rate).
+Self-employed individuals pay both the employee and employer portions of CPP.
 They do not pay EI unless they opt in.
 Business expenses can be deducted before calculating taxable income.

 Official Data Sources